nvidia-cosmos/cosmos-xenna/README.md

 To add packages to dev use `uv add --dev some-package-name`

 To add packages to other groups use `uv add --group some-group some-package-name`

+## License and Contact

+This project will download and install additional third-party open source software projects.
+Review the license terms of these open source projects before use.

+NVIDIA Cosmos source code is released under the [Apache 2 License](https://www.apache.org/licenses/LICENSE-2.0).